 Supported upgrade paths

-See the upgrade table in the DKP 2.3 documentation for the full upgrade paths supported.
+See the upgrade table in the documentation of the latest DKP version for the full upgrade paths supported.

 Understand the upgrade process

 For this release, you perform the upgrade sequentially beginning with DKP Kommander and then moving to DKP Konvoy.

 When upgrading DKP, the process is different depending on whether you run a stand-alone Management Cluster, or a multi-cluster environment that includes a combination of a Management cluster and managed or attached workspace clusters.

 Start with your Management Cluster in Kommander, and then, if more than one exists, proceed workspace by workspace until complete.
 You can then move to upgrading Konvoy, cluster by cluster.